kcharlan/Docker-Launch/README.md

 to reflect the desired location and/or filename.

-An example configuration file is supplied in the samples directory, named sample-docker-launch.conf.
+An example configuration file is supplied in the samples directory, named 'sample-docker-launch.conf'.
 The header lines contain detailed comments explaining the format and options.
 You can copy this file to the target path and filename of the intended configuration file, and then edit it to reflect the target Docker environment.